tobyw121/Zyxel-SL5501-and-SL6501-openwrt/README.md

 Device info-SL5501 = all the information i have from the device

 openwrt = this folder is to copy it directly into the Openwrt Bulid system to build the SL5501 without much effort.

+Nicht wichtig = this folder is not important